square/mortar/README.md

 }
 ```

-Notice how naturally this presenter copes with the possiblity that the view
+Notice how naturally this presenter copes with the possibility that the view
 that made it start some asynchronous process might no longer be available when
 the result eventually arrives.

 Another subtle but important point: we're assuming that all views are
 instantiated as a side effect of inflating a layout file.
 While not an